Lightstreamer/Lightstreamer-example-HelloWorld-adapter-node/README.md

 This article will focus on a Node.js port of the Java Data Adapter illustrated in [Lightstreamer - "Hello World" Tutorial - Java Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java).

-As example of [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-node#clients-using-this-adapter), you may refer to the [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript).
+As example of [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-node#clients-using-this-adapter), you may refer to the [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript) and view the corresponding [Live Demo](http://demos.lightstreamer.com/HelloWorld/).

 ## Detail